We are always on the lookout for inexpensive ways to entertain the family, so here are some great ideas for free things to do in Sligo with the kids:

 Free Things to Do in Sligo With the Family

 Family Walks in Sligo

-Another great idea is to get suited and booted and head out for a hike with a picnic.
-There are several Forest trails to choose from, such as those in Union Wood near Collooney.
+Get suited and booted and head out for a hike with a picnic.
+There are several forest trails to choose from, such as those in Union Wood near Collooney.

 There’s always Ben Bulben or to the Carrowkeel tombs at Castlebaldwin which all have family friendly way-marked trails.
 It’s fun trying to identify landmarks and locations from the summit and is a wonderful opportunity to admire our beautiful County.

 For the more adventurous among you, or for older kids you might like to consider The Sligo Way, perhaps taking a different section each week over the summer as a special family challenge.

 You May Also Enjoy Fun Family Nature Walks in Sligo

 There’s a free guided walk around Sligo during the months of June to September.